-The Electrophysiology training program at the University of Washington is designed to prepare fellows for an academic career of excellence in the performance of electrophysiology procedures, patient care, research, and teaching.
+The Electrophysiology training program at the University of Washington is designed to prepare fellows for a career of excellence in the performance of electrophysiology procedures, patient care, research, and teaching.

 Our program's educational goals and objectives reflect ABIM requirements for certification and address each of the 6 ACGME competencies.
 In addition, our program is aligned with the 2015 ACC/AHA/HRS Advanced Training Statement on Clinical Cardiac Electrophysiology.